-The ESL School at NYFA will refund 100% of the amount paid for institutional charges, less the registration fee of \$100.00 if notice of cancellation is made through attendance at the first class session, or the seventh class day after enrollment, whichever is later.
+ESN will refund 100% of the amount paid for institutional charges (less an administrative processing fee of \$100.00) if notice of cancellation is made within a seven-day period following enrollment.

-After the 100% refund period described above, a student may withdraw from a program after instruction has started and receive a pro rata refund (less the non-refundable registration fee of \$100.00 and cost of textbooks and supplies) for the unused portion of the tuition and other refundable charges, if the student has completed 4 weeks or less of that program level.
+After the 100% refund period described above, a student may withdraw from a program after instruction has started and receive a pro rata refund (less the non-refundable registration fee of \$100.00 and \$100 application fee) for the unused portion of the tuition and other refundable charges, if the student has completed 4 weeks or less of that program level.
 The amount of the refund is calculated based on the student's last day of attendance.